braydenphanna/knights-and-knaves/README.md

 - Recruitable party members who are knights/knaves
 - Minigames/Puzzles

-## Story
-- Medieval Quest
-- Sympathetic Knave character
-- Some npc’s assignment is obvious, others not
-- Player is an outsider
-- Some sort of mechanism to reveal who is a knight or knave
-- Some sort of higher power or wizardry assigning knights/knaves

 ## Roadmap
 ### 0.1: Proof Of Concept [Basic Mechanics]
 - [X] 3D movement